 The praline originated in France, as a candy of caramelized sugar and almonds, but Louisiana ingredients and culture put a different spin on it.
 Brought to Louisiana in the 1700s, the recipe evolved to call for pecans, brown sugar, butter and a little cream.
 In New Orleans, in the 19th century, pralines were often made then sold by enterprising African-American women on the streets of the French Quarter to make money.
 The Quarter today is home to numerous candy shops selling pralines, perhaps the city’s most popular souvenir.

 With so few ingredients, you might think pralines are simple to make.
 But any home cook who’s ever tried a batch quickly realizes that skill is required.
-Once the ingredients have been added together in a pot or large candy kettle, you have to stir, stir, stir.
+Once they have been added together in a pot or large candy kettle, you have to stir, stir, stir.
 Careful not to let crystals form on the sides of the pot, careful not to burn.
 Soon as the candy reaches the proper stage you frantically work to drop spoonfuls of the molten confection onto a hard surface, such as a marble slab.
 The little sugary puddles solidify quickly.
 You have only minutes before the candy becomes unworkable.